tushar-jogi/KobayashiIso/python/README.md

 ## 🚀 How to Run

-1. Install the required packages:
+1. Install the required packages and activate the environment:
 ```bash
 conda env create -f ../env.yml
 ```